4. Myth: During their periods, girls are impure. Girls having their periods should not cook or visit sacred places.

 6. Myth: Girls who get their periods should drop out of school.

 Fact: While this is common for girls around the world, it shouldn’t be.
 UNICEF and partners are working to support menstruating girls by providing sanitation facilities and educational resources.
-We are encouraging the community support girls need to stay in school and to feel good about their bodies and themselves.
+We are encouraging the community to support girls who need to stay in school and feel good about their bodies and themselves.